NREL/BEEAM/FMU/benchtop_demo/README.md

 DC Design Tool Co-Simulation: Benchtop Demonstration & Validation
 =================================================================

 This directory contains the BEEAM (HPF library) and EnergyPlus model files and resources for the DC Design Tool cosimulation demonstration and validation using a bench-top thermal chamber.
-This co-simulation demonstration is a supplement to the following publication:

-Frank, Stephen M., Brian Ball, Daniel L. Gerber, Khanh Cu, Avpreet Othee, Jordan Shackelford, Richard E. Brown, and James Cale.
-2021.
-"A New Co-Simulation Capability for Detailed Electrical and Whole-Building Energy Performance." *Journal TBD*; to be published.

 This co-simulation demonstration model combines an electrical model of a simple distribution system (two laptop power supplies with resistive loads) with a thermal model of a simple thermal chamber (a partitioned refrigerator).
-Experiment details are documented in the associated publication (citation above); this REAMDE documents the directory contents, how to execute the simulation, and some aspects of the electrical model.
+This REAMDE documents the directory contents, how to execute the simulation, and some aspects of the electrical model.
+Full details will be documented in a forthcoming publication.

 Files
 -----